This easy recipe for Traeger grilled chicken thighs is the best for bone-in, skin-on chicken thighs. Use it for any wood pellet grill.

 Don’t over cook them

-I use a digital read thermometer to make sure I’m cooking meat perfectly.
+I use a digital read meat thermometer to make sure I’m cooking meat perfectly.
 For these Traeger grilled chicken thighs, they’re done when the middle of the thickest part of the chicken next to the bone reaches 165F.
 Once you hit that, immediately remove them from the grill.

 Let them rest before serving